 - Direct Damage Property Insurance: This is your standard commercial property insurance.
 The policy covers any direct damage to your business location and damage to business property.

 - Business Interruption Insurance/Business Income Insurance: After a disaster, the business may need to close its doors for a bit.
-This insurance covers the lost income due to a closure and it also helps provide protection for expenses related to the closure (temporary locations, moving supplies, etc.).
+This insurance covers the lost income due to a closure and helps provide protection for expenses related to the closure (temporary locations, moving supplies, etc.).

 - Employee Theft Insurance: If a dishonest employee steals equipment, money, or securities, the losses are covered under this additional policy added to your commercial property plan.
-This plan will even cover the losses if you don’t know which employee committed the crime, and it is part of the crime add-ons to a commercial property policy.
+This plan will even cover the losses if you don’t know which employee committed the crime, and it’s part of the crime add-ons to a commercial property policy.

 - Inland Marine Insurance: A commercial property policy will only cover items at a specific business location.
 So what if your equipment and business materials travel from one place to another?
 This type of insurance covers things in transit or an instrument of transit, or any equipment that’s moveable.